rouskinlab/seismic-rna/docs/_sources/formats/report/fold.rst.txt

-Name of Reference                                                                       str Name of Section                                                                         str Name of Profile                                                                         str Quantile for normalizing ratios of mutation rates; must be in [0, 1]                    float Temperature at which to predict structures (in Kelvin)                                  float Maximum distance between two paired bases in predicted structures (use 0 for no limit)  int Predict only the minimum free energy (MFE) structure, without any suboptimal structures bool
+Name of Reference                                                                       str Name of Section                                                                         str Name of Profile                                                                         str Quantile for normalizing ratios; must be in [0, 1]                    float Temperature at which to predict structures (in Kelvin)                                  float Maximum distance between two paired bases in predicted structures (use 0 for no limit)  int Predict only the minimum free energy (MFE) structure, without any suboptimal structures bool